dsohk/rancher-devsecops-workshop/docs/part-2.md

 ### Adapt Jenkinsfile for workshop

 In GitHub, navigate to your forked repoistory.
-Find the code in `Jenkinsfile` and replace `yourname` with your own github account name.
+Find the code in `Jenkinsfile` and replace `your_name` with your own github account name.

 Before we make any changes, let see sample Jenkins file in your repo.